zonemaster/zonemaster/docs/specifications/Syntax-TP/syntax06.md

 ### Objective

 The SOA RNAME field is a mailbox address.
-The RNAME field is defined in section 3.3 of [RFC 1034](http://www.ietf.org/rfc/rfc1034.txt) and section 2.2 of [RFC 1912](http://www.ietf.org/rfc/rfc1912.txt).
+The SOA RNAME field is defined in section 3.3 of [RFC 1034](http://www.ietf.org/rfc/rfc1034.txt) and section 2.2 of [RFC 1912](http://www.ietf.org/rfc/rfc1912.txt).
 The RNAME field should follow the rules of an e-mail address also defined in section